Special education in the United Kingdom: England

 The current regulations for SEN are set out in the Children and Families Act 2014.
 Different levels of support are given to children depending on how much support is required.
 Most children with SEN are given school-level support, known as SEN support.
 An Education, Health and Care Plan (EHCP) is given to children and young people who are considered to have complex needs.
 They can be used for children and young people aged 2–25.
 Children and young people with an EHCP are entitled to a personal budget.
 Every school must have a Special Educational Needs Co-Ordinator (SENCO), who is responsible for overseeing the support of pupils with SEN. Children with SEN in the UK can attend mainstream or special schools, but legally, local authorities are obliged to educate children in mainstream schools where possible.
 If a family feels that their child is not receiving sufficient support, they may take their local authority to the Special Educational Needs and Disability Tribunal to appeal any decisions the local authority has made on a child's support.
+Approximately one in five children receive support for special education needs.